lidofinance/lido-dao/docs/protocol-levers.md

 * Mutator: `removeSigningKey(uint256 _SP_id, uint256 _index)`
   * Permission required: `MANAGE_SIGNING_KEYS`

-Allow the DAO to manage signing keys for the given staking provider.
+Allow to manage signing keys for the given staking provider.

 > Signing keys can also be managed by the reward address of a signing provier by calling
 > the equivalent functions with the `SP` suffix: `addSigningKeysSP`, `removeSigningKeySP`.